LordZagger/Distillation-Column-Soft-Sensor/README.md

 # Distillation-Column-Soft-Sensor
-Create, train and test a soft sensor to predict ethanol concentration from the output of a distillation column
+Create, train and test a soft sensor to predict ethanol concentration from the output of a distillation column Distillation column dataset found on https://www.kaggle.com/datasets/jorgecote/distillation-column?resource=download

+The model creation function can be used to quickly create and evaluate a model (saves both the evaluation metrics and the model), and can be used to easily study the effects of most of the training parameters on the model's performance, to then create the best-performing model

+Follow the comments in the code for a walkthrough of the model's (and function's) development If you use this code yourselves, make sure to have the csv in the same folder as the py file